How to Track Link Clicks in Google Analytics 4

 Edit the just links trigger

-Now, we’re going to leave our trigger type as just links because the Instagram icon does have a Click URL (link).
-However, we want it to fire only on the Instagram click, so we’ll choose Some Link Clicks.
+Leave the trigger type as just links, since the Instagram icon has a Click URL (link).
+But since it should fire only on the Instagram click, choose Some Link Clicks.

-Remember when we found that the click text on our icon is “INSTAGRAM”?
-We’ll use that here to set the condition to Click text equals INSTAGRAM.
-We’ll also update the name of the trigger to Instagram Click.
+Remember, the click text on the icon is “INSTAGRAM.”
+Use that to set the condition to Click text equals INSTAGRAM, and rename the trigger to Instagram Click.
 Click the blue Save button when you’re done:

 Instagram Click GTM Trigger